 The First Step To Leadership

-A study by the Center for Creative Leadership found that 40% of all newly promoted leaders fail within the first 18 months, and many more don't live up to expectations.
-Senior management often assume that these new managers have picked up the necessary skills by observing their behavior.
-The reality is that they may have crucial gaps in their knowledge, which can result in costly errors, and may have legal consequences.
+40% of all newly promoted leaders are terminated within the first 18 months, and many more don't live up to expectations.
+The mistaken assumption is that new managers have picked up the necessary skills by observing their leader's behavior.
+The reality is that they have crucial gaps in their knowledge, which results in costly errors and may have expensive legal consequences.

 Coaching new managers creates a win-win situation which enables them to quickly become effective leaders and to produce the results you expect.

 Effective delegation and supervision require a good understanding of where the boundaries should be.
 New leaders can't dump all the work on their subordinates, nor can they refuse to hand anything off.
 They also need to know how frequently to check in with their team, so they strike a healthy balance between micro-management and indifference.